lesterchan/wp-postviews/README.md

 I spent most of my free time creating, updating, maintaining and supporting these plugins, if you really love my plugins and could spare me a couple of bucks, I will really appreciate it.
 If not feel free to use it without any obligations.

 ## Changelog
+### Version 1.77
+* NEW: Use Vanilla JS.
+Props @JiveDig
+* NEW: Bump to WordPress 6.2
+* NEW: Support views under fields for Rest API.
+Props @vitro-mod

 ## Version 1.76.1
 * NEW: Add Post Author in views template
 * NEW: Bump for WordPress 5.3